Praise God even in difficult times

 In our difficult times, we should turn our eyes away from the circumstances and focus them on God alone and, more precisely, on Jesus Christ who is the author of our faith, the One who leads it to perfection.

-God is and always will be that heavenly Father who loves us, who cares for ourselves in our times of trial, He whose help never comes too late.
+God is and always will be this heavenly Father who loves us, who cares for ourselves in our times of trial, He whose help never comes too late.
 David wrote most of his Psalms under very difficult circumstances, but he knew one thing: circumstances do not change God’s character, do not alter His qualities : love, mercy, and compassion.
 Even in our difficult times, God has remained the same, always worthy of receiving our praise and gratitude.

 There is a very close relationship between praise and faith.
 Our praise, especially in times of trial, strengthens our faith and makes it grow.
 Faith is, in a way, the fuel of praise.
 The account of the capture of Jericho (Joshua 6) shows that praise of proclamation, in the face of situations that seem humanly impossible, allows the miracle to be accomplished.
 All the “Jerichos of our lives” can only fall if we demonstrate our faith in Jesus Christ, in praise, in spirit and in truth.

-Worship and Submission to God, two characteristics of tbe victors over the enemy
+Worship and submission to God, two characteristics of tbe victors over the enemy

 Worship is one of the hallmarks of the victors.
-For God, to continue to praise and celebrate Him despite His silence, even as we might be tempted to doubt His faithfulness, and as the voice of the enemy of our souls resounds to make us believe that God has abandoned us, is that which glorifies the Lord above all.
+For God, to continue to praise and celebrate Him despite His silence, even as we might be tempted to doubt His faithfulness and as the voice of the enemy of our souls resounds to make us believe that God has abandoned us, is that which glorifies the Lord above all.

 Until we doubt the love of God, Satan cannot make us fail.
-Our victory does not depend on our abilities or strengths, but on our love that trusts the love of God manifested in Jesus Christ.
+Our victory does not depend on our abilities or strengths, but on our love that trusts the love of God, manifested in Jesus Christ.

 If we could always understand God’s ways, or praise Him only after receiving His blessings, we could never become victors.